panjf2000/gnet/README.md

 You can import `ants` to your `gnet` server and put your blocking code to the `ants` pool in `Event.React()`, which makes your business code nonblocking.

-## Communication Mechanism

-`gnet` builds its 『Multiple Reactors』Model under Goroutines in Golang, one Reactor per Goroutine, so there is a critical requirement handling extremely large amounts of messages between Goroutines in this networking model of `gnet`, which means `gnet` needs a efficient communication mechanism between Goroutines.
-I choose a tricky solution of Disruptor(Ring-Buffer) which provides a higher performance of messages dispatching in networking, instead of the recommended pattern: CSP(Channel) under Golang-Best-Practices.

-That is why I finally settle on [go-disruptor](https://github.com/smartystreets-prototypes/go-disruptor): the Golang port of the LMAX Disruptor(a high performance inter-thread messaging library).

 ## Auto-scaling Ring Buffer

 `gnet` leverages Ring-Buffer to cache TCP streams and manage memory cache in networking.